 In a letter to the home secretary, Cooper referred to media reports that suggested 14 deaths of Russians in the UK had raised concerns.

 "Surely a review of all these cases and the decisions made on them, in light of this further reported evidence, carried out by the NCA, would be a prudent course of action to ensure that -- as the foreign secretary said today -- no attempt on an innocent life on British soil should go uninvestigated or unpunished," Cooper said.

 Skripal arrived in the UK as part of an elaborately choreographed spy swap conducted by the United States and Russia in which the two countries exchanged agents on chartered planes on the runway at an airport in Vienna, Austria.

-It quoted Russia's Federal Security Service, or FSB, as saying Skripal, a former Russian military intelligence colonel, was convicted for "treason in the form of espionage" and that he had been recruited by Britain's MI6 intelligence service.
+State news quoted Russia's Federal Security Service, or FSB, saying Skripal, a former Russian military intelligence colonel, was convicted for "treason in the form of espionage" and that he had been recruited by Britain's MI6 intelligence service.